Temple Synagogue in Hamburg, Germany

 In the early 19th century, Hamburg had the biggest Jewish community in Germany.
 The Neue Israelitische Tempelverein of Hamburg, founded in 1817, was one of the earliest Reform congregations and played an important role in the development of the Reform movement in its theology, liturgy, music, and architecture.

 In the early 1840s, its members decided to build a new temple which was the very first Reform synagogue to be constructed in a major German city.
 It was an imposing building combining forms of neo-classicism with elements of neo-Gothic and Moorish style.

 Today, the Temple is considered one of the most important architectural traces of the Reform movement of the 19th century in Germany.

 In 1931, the Jewish community moved to a new location and the Temple was sold.
 During World War 2, the building was partially destroyed during air raids on Hamburg.
 Two parts of the structure are still preserved: the entrance in the west, and the eastern part with the apse.
-Today the property is in private ownership and parts serve as a garage.
-The rear of the building is out of use and in very bad condition.
-The whole site is in danger due to complete neglect.

 Visit the Temple campaign website for more information.